 - ½ teaspoon salt

-- ½ cup canola or vegetable oil + extra for greasing the cake pan
+- ½ cup avocado oil or coconut oil, melted + extra for greasing the cake pan

 - 2 teaspoons apple cider vinegar (or distilled white vinegar)